Harsh10221/X-clone/x-Frontend/README.md

 {loadings

+when login loading for home

+when in profile taking time need loading in posts

+when editprofile after puting details it taking time need loading

+search for user in there a spinner

+when i back from the home screen i got at the top of the home component , we can prevent this by going one step back in navigation history , the browser stack when we go to any path the browser put the details in stack with push and pop , but with navigate we push

 when on last stage when the usernamae was enter the registretion is taking time need loading when the username is unique

 When te user is logedinh and the backend is off , the user can go to the home route need to do somthing // {loading spinner }

 default image show until the image is fully loaded

-when post sucess fully get back or somthing

 }